derzaarsad/finding_lane_lines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car drives in an extreme curved line.
+In this situation a straight line model is not applicable anymore.

-Another shortcoming could be ...
+Another shortcoming could be a line identification failure under extreme sunlight causes by lack of contrast.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use a curved line model instead of a straight line model for the fitting algorithm.

-Another potential improvement could be to ...
+Another potential improvement could be to identify not only the contrast of the color but also the color itself.
+The reason is that lane has fix colors which are yellow or white.